 How can you add a digital signature to a PDF document?
+Can you use a PDF when you need a secure e-signature?
 It's easy and you can even do it from your CRM system.

 Signing the traditional way is time-consuming.
 The user has to print it out, sign it, scan it and send it back.
 With more and more emphasis on digitalising simple processes such as signing documents, , not having a digital signature can slow everything down.

 Can you use digital signatures to sign PDFs?

 Digital signatures allow you to send documents to end-users for signing, to make legally-binding agreements online.
 The user is able to sign on any device, such as a tablet or mobile device.
 In a cloud-based signature solution, the signature works in all browsers, usually even without installation.